Rafael Antoni Furcal

 - Height 5' 10", Weight 165 lb.

 Rafael Furcal is nicknamed "El Enano", or "the dwarf", and "Furkey".
-He and Ellis Burks held the record for the most seasons in the playoffs without winning a series, as each had gone 0-6 in postseason series, through 2006, but Furcal broke the streak in 2008.
+He and Ellis Burks held the record for the most seasons in the playoffs without winning a series, as each had gone 0-6 in postseason series (through 2006).
+Furcal broke the streak in 2008.

 He was thought to be 19 when he debuted, but it was later discovered he was really 22.
-He was the National League Rookie of the Year when he debuted with the Atlanta Braves in 2000 when he hit .295/.394/.382 with 40 stolen bases in 131 games while displaying his trademark outstanding arm at shortstop.
+When he made his debut, he was celebrated as the firtst player born in the 1980s to appear in a major league game, but obviously it wasn't the case; it was actually Albert Pujols who had this honor when he made his debut a full year later.
+He was the National League Rookie of the Year when he debuted with the Atlanta Braves in 2000, when he hit .295/.394/.382 with 40 stolen bases in 131 games while displaying his trademark outstanding arm at shortstop.

 Furcal batted .400/.444/.500 with 5 runs for the Águilas Cibaeñas in the 2008 Caribbean Series and provided all their offense in the finale with a two-run homer as they finished second.
 He was named to the Series All-Star team at second base; he was playing second because of the presence of Tony Pena Jr. at shortstop.